pl3bs/autogrive/README.md

 **CAUTION**

-verify you are in the root directory and see the tar file
+Verify you are in the root directory and see the tar file

 cd /
 ls